 If you think someone is struggling with mental health challenges and may be considering suicide, you likely want to help but it can be challenging to know where to start.
 Here are some ways of supporting someone who may be suicidal.

 Supporting someone who is suicidal can seem like a daunting task, just know that you don’t always have to know exactly what to say or do.
 Often being present with someone is enough to keep them distracted and safe, and being aware of warning signs of when they are high risk can help ensure they get the support they need during a crisis.

 The most important thing is to be there for them and listen without judgment.
 Validate that their pain is real, and remind them that you are there for them.
 Ask them what they need, and what would be most helpful for them.
 If you feel additional support is needed, don’t hesitate to encourage them to seek professional help—and offer to help them do it.

 So, what are the things you can do to support someone who is suicidal or suffering from mental health challenges and may be considering suicide?

 1 Know the signs.

 Admitting to someone that you’re struggling is a challenging thing for many people, but sharing that you’re thinking of suicide is often even harder.
 Many people hold back admitting their thoughts of suicide out of fear of how people will react.
 So, knowing the signs can help you to provide the appropriate support.
 Most of the signs are around hopelessness.
 Some of these signs include a preoccupation with death, getting their affairs in order, saying goodbye and withdrawing from others.
-We talk about this in more depth in another article (insert link).

 2 Listen attentively and without judgement.